-This chapter documents the overall architecture of the SPECIAL platform as it is currently envisioned.
-It documents the guiding design principles, and focus on cross cutting concerns and how data flows between the various components.
+This chapter gives an overview of the overall architecture of the SPECIAL platform.
+It documents the guiding design principles, and focuses on cross cutting concerns and data flows between the various components.

 Depending on the intended use case, we distinguish between two conceptually different, yet implementation-wise similar architecture setups: ex post and ex ante policy compliance checking.